daolanx/blog/src/content/posts/en/post-6.md

 ### 2. Forgetting the Past

-Only an extremely slow passage of time can wash away the behaviors and mindsets from past work and life.

-These changes demand a deeply pure state of mind to occur.
-Just as in Jin Yong's novels, to learn Tai Chi, one must first forget.
-Only by forgetting can one truly learn; only an empty cup can hold water.
+With the extremely slow passage of time, one should forget the behaviors and thoughts from past work and life.
+Such changes can only occur within a deeply purified mind.
+Just as in Jin Yong's novels, to learn Tai Chi, one must first forget; only by forgetting can one truly learn, and only an empty cup can hold water.

+Forget your previous routine, forget emotions, forget labels, forget abilities, forget everything.

+However, forgetting is not losing.
+Those experiences and abilities will drift away because they are freed from their previous pull, and then, through new understanding, they will reaggregate in a new form.

 ### 3. Cultivating Metacognition